IBM/AI-on-Power-Level3/docs/pre-req.md

 # Prerequisites for the course

-The following are the prerequisites for this course:
+The following are the prerequisite(s) for this course:

 * AI on Power - Level 2 course - [IBM](https://yourlearning.ibm.com/activity/PLAN-95E47B97CBB5){target="_blank"} | [BP](https://learn.ibm.com/course/view.php?id=16329){target="_blank"}

 * Basic understanding of Generative AI (genAI) and Large Language Models (LLM)
-   	- If not, feel free to learn more by doing Google search :)
+   	- If not, feel free to learn more by doing Google search

-* Basic understanding of OpenShift and working with yaml files.
+* Basic understanding of OpenShift and working with Yet Another Markup Language (YAML) files.
-	- In any case, appropriate instructions are provided through-out the course
+	- While sufficient instructions are provided through-out the course, it is highly recommended to have a basic understanding of OpenShift and working with YAML files

-* Laptop with ssh pre-installed to connect to lab environment.
+* Laptop with Secure Shell (ssh) pre-installed to connect to lab environment
- 	- Windows: PowerShell should have ssh pre-installed.
+ 	- Windows: PowerShell should have ssh pre-installed
     	- Mac/Linux: ssh should be already available
-       	- If not, Google is your friend :)
+       	- If not, Google is your friend